def-codes/the-better-thing/packages/graphs/README.md

 - facilities for lifting in-memory object graphs into portable representations
 - PROVISIONAL: coroutine specs for dynamic traversals (searches)

+## Concepts

+### Fact (traversal item)

+### Graph

+### Root nodes and start nodes

+A *start node* is an entrypoint given to a traversal.

+A *root node* is a node in a directed graph that has no inbound links.

+Nodes encountered during a traversal will by definition not be root nodes, assuming that movement occurs along edges.

+A start node is not necessarily a root node, since the traversal may encounter an edge pointing to it.

+In an acyclic graph, a start node will also be a root node.

 ## Decision log

 ### Support graph interfaces with non-primitive ID's?